 There are circumstances in which staff are obliged to release pupil data, e.g. parents seeking information about pupil progress or other colleagues in the school.
 Staff should be aware that, from time to time, information about employees' salaries is matched with other public sector information (tax office records, police) in terms of a legal obligation and in order to prevent fraudulent claims.

-Everyone has the right to request access to data that is held about them and such requests should be made to the Head teacher. they receive about children, young people and families in a discreet and confidential manner
+Everyone has the right to request access to data that is held about them and such requests should be made to the headteacher/principal.